lwjohnst86/tagDiabetes/doc/manuscript.md

-of individual TGFA using mol% with the basic participant characteristics, as shown in Figure  3, differences in correlations between fatty acids were most evident for 14:0, 14:1n-7, 16:0, and 16:1n-7 that had a moderate positive correlation with clinical TG (r=) while all other fatty acids had a negative association (r=).
+of individual TGFA using mol% with the basic participant characteristics, as shown in Figure  3, differences in correlations between fatty acids were most evident for 14:0, 14:1n-7, 16:0, and 16:1n-7 that had a moderate positive correlation with clinical TG (r=0.42 to 0.52) while all other fatty acids had a negative association (r=-0.5 to -0.34).
 In particular, those fatty acids with the negative associations with clinical TG were all the very long chain polyunsaturated fatty acids (e.g. 20:4n-6, 20:5n-3).
 As seen in Figure  4, four fatty acids (14:0,